metamath/lamp-guide/docs/11/index.md

 <!-- https://drive.google.com/file/d/13ihXqjKTab1RAJsr-V70_Pl4oFukdKAl/view -->
-You can also make the editor reveal whether or not expression is a given type.
+You can also make the editor reveal whether or not an expression is a given type.
 Simply create a step (e.g., via duplication) and change the first symbol (which is typically `|-`) into a typecode
 (for `set.mm` the typecodes are `wff`, `class`, or `setvar`).